A bit of life or death non-fiction this week with Steven Callahan’s Adrift: Seventy-Six Days Lost at Sea.

 Although there’s no indication it’s based on Callahan’s experience, there are a number of major similarities which make us believe it was adapted from Adrift (as it turns out, Callahan was used as a consultant during the filming of Ang Lee’s Life of Pi).

-Whether that’s mindless conjecture or not we don’t know, but the film (which features barely any talking) is excellent and we can suggest you watch it should books not be your thing.
-Heck, we’re not too big a batch of snobs, we know reading isn’t for everyone.
+Whether that’s mindless conjecture or not we don’t know, but the film is excellent and we can suggest you watch it should books not be your thing.